openaps/docs/docs/Hardware/hardware.md

  * USB Keyboard [optional, used to interact with the RPi2 via its own graphics interface on your TV screen]
  * USB Mouse [optional, for the same purpose]

-* Notes:
-</br>**A mostly-complete kit recommended by several #OpenAPS contributors can be purchased through [Amazon](http://www.amazon.com/CanaKit-Raspberry-Complete-Original-Preloaded/dp/B008XVAVAW/ref=sr_1_1?ie=UTF8&qid=1434523139&sr=8-1&keywords=canakit+raspberry+pi+2).
+\** Note: A mostly-complete kit recommended by several #OpenAPS contributors can be purchased through [Amazon](http://www.amazon.com/CanaKit-Raspberry-Complete-Original-Preloaded/dp/B008XVAVAW/ref=sr_1_1?ie=UTF8&qid=1434523139&sr=8-1&keywords=canakit+raspberry+pi+2).
 This kit has the RPi2, SD card, WiFi adapter, and wall power supply.
 It also comes with a case, HDMI cable, and heat sink, none of which are required for an OpenAPS build.
-The kit does not have a micros USB cable (required to connect a Dexcom G4 receiver to the RPi) or a battery, which can be used in lieu of the wall power supply for portability.
+The kit does not have a micro USB cable (required to connect a Dexcom G4 receiver to the RPi) or a battery, which can be used in lieu of the wall power supply for portability.

 Additionally, for the Raspberry Pi and peripherals, verified sets of working hardware can be found [here](http://elinux.org/RPi_VerifiedPeripherals).